Richard Montañez

-Richard Montañez is an author and businessman.
-He is best known for his claim of having invented Flamin' Hot Cheetos.
+Richard Montañez is an American businessman, motivational speaker, and author.

+After dropping out of school, he was hired by Frito-Lay as a janitor and went on to become an executive in the company.
+He is best known for his claim of inventing Flamin' Hot Cheetos, which is disputed by Frito-Lay and other employees.
+This claim served as the basis for the 2023 film Flamin' Hot.

 Early life

-Montañez was born to a Mexican American family in Ontario, California.
+Montañez was born to a Mexican-American family in Ontario, California.
 One of ten siblings, he was raised in a migrant labor camp in Guasti, an unincorporated community outside of Los Angeles.

 He dropped out of school and worked as a laborer before being hired at the age of 18 as a janitor for Frito-Lay, at its Rancho Cucamonga factory, in 1976.
-According to records at Frito-Lay, Montañez was promoted to a machinist operator position by 1977.
+According to records at Frito-Lay, Montañez was promoted to a machinist operator position by October 1977, and was a senior machinist operator in autumn 1993.